WWE News: Triple H Announces First Competitor For WrestleMania 35 In 2019

 Ronda Rousey In the WWE

-It seems a little humorous to think that Ronda Rousey would be the first wrestler confirmed for WrestleMania 35 because she hasn’t even wrestled her first match with the company yet.
-Rousey made her WWE debut at WrestleMania 31, but at that time she was just a guest, although she did hiptoss Triple H and lock Stephanie McMahon in an armbar.
+It seems a little humorous to think that Ronda Rousey would be the first wrestler confirmed for WrestleMania 35, because she hasn’t even wrestled her first match with the company yet.
+Rousey made her WWE debut at WrestleMania 31, but at that time, she was just a guest, although she did hiptoss Triple H and lock Stephanie McMahon in an armbar.

 She next appeared at the Royal Rumble in January of this year just to interrupt Asuka’s moment after she won the women’s Royal Rumble match and to point at the WrestleMania 34 sign.
 Then, at Elimination Chamber, Rousey showed up and signed her WWE contract to join the Monday Night Raw brand.